top of page

 While relaxing and letting loose on holiday is easy, it's important to stay mindful of safety.
 Enjoying Dubrovnik is all about balance, so here are some key "don'ts" to ensure you stay safe while having an unforgettable experience.

-Things not to do in Dubrovnik if you are on a budget!
+Things Not to Do in Dubrovnik if You're on a Budget

-Don't ignore seasonal price fluctuations; be mindful of when you visit and plan ahead to avoid the higher peak season expenses.
+• Don't ignore seasonal price fluctuations; be mindful of when you visit and plan to avoid the higher peak season expenses.

-Don't insist on lodging inside the Old City or its immediate vicinity; neighborhoods like Lapad, Babin Kuk, Gruz, and others have their own charm.
+• Don't insist on staying inside the Old City or its immediate vicinity; neighbourhoods like Lapad, Babin Kuk, Gruz, and others have their own charm.
 They're not remote, often more affordable, and provide a more relaxed atmosphere, giving you a chance to experience a different side of Dubrovnik.

-Don't use services before checking prices; avoid Old City cafe bars and restaurants on the main street and squares.
-Instead, explore spots offering daily meals.
+• Don't use services before checking prices; avoid Old City cafe bars and restaurants, especially those on the main street and squares.
+Instead, look for the places offering daily specials.

-Don't mind walking a bit; if you're visiting by car, unless your accommodation provides parking, don't even think about parking near the Old City.
+• Don't mind walking a bit; if you're visiting by car, don't even think about parking near the Old City.
 Instead, park in one of the public lots outside that area and enjoy a leisurely 10-15 minute walk into the heart of the city.

-Don't mistake the Old City for a beach; a relaxing walk in your swimsuit or half-naked through the Old City could easily result in a hefty fine.
+• Don't mistake the Old City for a beach; a relaxing walk in your swimsuit or half-naked through the Old City could easily result in a fine.